Kiang Wu Hospital

-Kiang Wu Hospital (KWH; 鏡湖醫院) is a privately owned hospital located in Santo António, Macau.
+Kiang Wu Hospital (KWH; 鏡湖醫院) is a private district general hospital is located in Santo António, Macau.
 It is one of the three hospitals in Macau.
 Founded in 1871, the hospital is run by the Kiang Wu Charitable Association and offered Chinese medical services.
 Renowned doctor Sun Yat-Sen brought Western medicine services to the hospital.
 The hospital has had four different sites, the last built in 2000.

 Till 2019 there was no Western-style medical school in Macau, so all indigenous intending doctors have to either qualify overseas, or qualified doctors have to be brought in from outside.
 Macau University of Science and Technology started a medical school in Macau in September 2019 for its MBBS program.
 The second batch of students started their classes on 21 September 2020.
 Clinical training of medical students will start from third year of medical training in the university hospital associated with the university.
 The medical school has been listed in the world directory of medical schools.
 Medium of instruction in the medical school is English.
 Most of the students are from Macau.
 The duration of MBBS course is 5 years with an additional year for internship.

 The hospital is not currently engaged in international healthcare accreditation.